Beta - http://www.neogaf.com/forum/showthread.php?t=755759

 Disguised Toast: YouTube, Twitch - Variety video content and fun streaming.

-Hafu: Youtube, Twitch - Very high level arena play.
+Hafu: Twitch - Very high level arena play.

 Kolento: YouTube, Twitch - Very high level stream.

 Kripparian: YouTube.
 Twitch - Very popular stream.
+Very chill.
 High-level arena play.
 Good YouTube content.

 Reynad: YouTube, Twitch - Pro player who nonetheless probably hates the game and his life.
 Some of his donators sexually identify as attack helicopters.